 Column Heading Description Obs Observation 1 is the overall average for the entire dataset (TYPELVLA = 0).
 The remaining observations are individual areas (TYPELVLA = 8).
 Area Identifier in the dataset for area.
 TAIQxx Number of cases in the numerator.
 PAIQxx Number of cases in the denominator (population at risk).
 OAIQxx Observed (raw) rate - Numerator divided by Denominator.
-RPIQxx Risk-adjusted rate - Accounts for the difference between the case-mix of the reference population and the area's case-mix.
-SPIQxx Smoothed rate - Rates with removal of fluxuation over time.
+RAIQxx Risk-adjusted rate - Accounts for the difference between the case-mix of the reference population and the area's case-mix.
+When stratifications other than hospital or area are selected, the RPIQxx variables and their confidence intervals are observed/expected ratios to avoid confounding with risk adjustment variables.
+SAIQxx Smoothed rate - Rates with removal of fluxuation over time.